-A Reliable California Attorney Providing Legal Assistance During Collaborative Divorce
+A Reliable California Divorce Attorney Providing Legal Assistance During Collaborative Divorce

 Collaborative divorce allows both spouses to reach a settlement outside of court, avoiding the time-consuming and expensive processes associated with going to trial.
 During a collaborative divorce, both spouses work with attorneys who are skilled in handling these matters in a cordial, non-adversarial manner.
 Ideally, the meetings between spouses and their attorneys can take place without the need for a third-party moderator.